1. Website

 3. Indexes and search facility

-The indexes and search facility for the rolls between 1216 and 1234 are online.
-The work to advance the indexes and search facility to 1242 has largely been done and these will be made available in the course of 2010.
-By the end of the Project the online indexes and search facility will be further advanced to 1248.
+The indexes and search facility for the rolls between 1216 and 1248 are online.
 The Project had planned to complete the indexes and search facility for all the rolls down to the end of the reign in 1272.
-However the sheer bulk of the later rolls, and the amount of material on the Originalia rolls with which they are being collated, has made that impossible.
-In the light of this, in September 2009 the AHRC agreed to a revision of the Project’s aims which are now to complete indexes and search facility down to 1248, and the fully finished translation down to end of the reign in 1272.
-It is hoped that further funding will enable the 1248–1272 indexes and search facility to be completed.
-Meanwhile it will be possible to investigate the 1248–1272 rolls using a web browser Edit-Find function (Ctrl-F).
+However the sheer bulk of the later rolls, and the amount of material on the Originalia rolls with which they were collated, made that impossible.
+In the light of this, in September 2009 the AHRC agreed to a revision of the Project’s aims which became to complete indexes and search facility down to 1248, and the fully finished translation down to end of the reign in 1272.
+It will be possible to investigate the 1248–1272 rolls using a web browser Edit-Find function (Ctrl-F).

 4. Mark-up

-Paul Dryburgh and Beth Hartland are not only translating the rolls.
-They are also marking them up, or (to put it another way) encoding them, in XML format.
+Paul Dryburgh and Beth Hartland not only translated the rolls.
+They have also marked them up, or (to put it another way) encoded them, in XML format.
 1 The ‘structural’ mark-up divides up and numbers the entries.
 The ‘semantic’ mark-up creates the authority lists which provides the basis for producing the multiple indexes and search facility.
-In all this Dryburgh and Hartland have been trained by, and work in collaboration with, Harold Short and his team at CCH: Paul Spence, Arianna Ciula, José Miguel Vieira, and Tamara Lopez.
+In all this Dryburgh and Hartland have been trained by, and work in collaboration with, Harold Short and his team at DDH: Paul Spence, Arianna Ciula, José Miguel Vieira, and Tamara Lopez.
 That team has done the path breaking technical work and research which has made possible the electronically encoded rolls on the website.

 5. Place name identification

-Progress in identifying the modern forms of the places named in the rolls has greatly benefited from the work of Jonathan Mackman and Ben Wild.
+The work of identifying the modern forms of places named in the rolls has greatly benefitted from the work of Jonathan Mackman, Ben Wild and Simon Harris.

 6. Checking